 A couple of weeks ago, I was sitting with some local guys as they consumed copious amounts of alcohol to the backdrop of a varied playlist, and it dawned upon me that my opposite number were unaware of the ‘caste-titles’ they were fondly using as an address of endearment.
-“Chaudhry” this, “Chaudhry” that was the title that was being thrown about as if the persons being addressed in this manner belonged to a background that distinguished them from those being addressed by their names.
+“Chaudhry” this, “Rajah” that, these were the titles that were being thrown about as if the persons being addressed in this manner belonged to a background that distinguished them from those being addressed by their names.
 Not that I had any profound anxieties about the ‘label’, how could I?
 I come from the same backgrounds.
 In Pakistan-administered Jammu, my clan members are commonly addressed as “Chaudhry” whilst those living on the opposite side of the border in mainland Pakistan are identified as “Rajeh”.
-I’m speaking of distant cousins whose great grandparents would marry into the extended tribal network, or at least those committed to preserving ‘kinship’ ties and their sense of tribal ‘honour’.
-They would never ‘marry out’ of the tribe except to tribes or clans with greater prestige.
-As they grew progressively poorer, this priority seemed more illusive than real.
+I’m speaking of distant cousins whose great great… grandparents would marry into the extended tribal network, or at least those committed to preserving ‘kinship’ ties and their sense of tribal ‘honour’.
+They would never ‘marry out’ of the tribe except to tribes or clans with greater prestige within the same “Biraadri” (a fluid kinship network).
+As the landed groups grew progressively poorer, this priority seemed more illusive than real.

 In my adolescent years, I used to think of the distinguishing ‘clan-titles’ as rather curious but as I began to dabble in the ‘history’ and ‘historiography’ of the subcontinent, the latter of which was heavily influenced by colonial paradigms, I discovered the arbitrary nature of ‘nobility-titles’ within a fluid system of ‘patronage’ greatly exaggerated by colonial ethnologists.
 This is a fascinating history that if properly understood would reveal how much the British influenced our thought process, and it’s not necessarily positive.
 A lot of the caste-groups they confronted, ‘lineage-based‘ or ‘occupational‘ (an entirely colonial distinction) were categorised according to a system that fixed their ‘identities’ and corresponding ‘social prestige’.

-The irony of all this is that the colonial Brits created the categories, and we’re now posturing through them!
+The irony of all this is that the colonial Brits created the categories, but we’re still posturing through them!

 Can ironies get any better?

 In recent decades, western writers and commentators have been increasingly referring to British-Pakistanis from the cities as ‘citified’ Pakistanis.
 People here tend to be ‘upwardly mobile’.
 Originally comprised of ‘humbler’ backgrounds, they do what upwardly mobile people do everywhere, they morph into newer identities as they become more educated, affluent and ambitious.
 In Britain this has meant posturing through ‘class’ distinctions, as separate from “village Pakistanis”.
-As a ‘genteel’ group, city-Pakistanis like to present themselves as being more ‘refined’ than the rugged land barons of rural Pakistan whose power has been greatly depleted.
-This means adopting Persian or Arabic sounding family names or ‘titles’ to accommodate their social ‘status’.
-These new ‘communities’ include a middle-class ‘salariat’ (people doing government jobs) who like their ‘Zamindar’ (landed-peers) are similarly ignorant of their outlandish claims, and imagine their purported past in accordance with their ambitions.
+As a ‘genteel’ group, city-Pakistanis like to present themselves as being more ‘refined’ than the rugged land barons of rural Pakistan whose power has been greatly depleted, as has been the case for lots of the old landed-groups across India.
+In Pakistan, this means adopting Persian or Arabic sounding family names or ‘titles’ to accommodate a new social ‘status’.
+These ‘communities’ include a middle-class ‘salariat’ (people doing government jobs), who like their ‘Zamindar’ (landed-peers) are similarly ignorant of their outlandish claims, and imagine their purported past in accordance with their ambitions.

-Looking back now, years later, at the lively debates between my peers about their ‘respective’ backgrounds, I laugh with such ferocity that on a bad day you would be forgiven for thinking that I was high on laughing gas.
-Don’t get me wrong, I like my ‘substances’ – kidding of course – but nothing can get you high like the ‘convictions’ of well-intentioned people who passionately argue about ‘realities’ they’ve never once probed.
+Looking back now, years later, at the lively conversations between my peers about their ‘respective’ backgrounds, I laugh with such ferocity that on a bad day you would be forgiven for thinking that I was high on laughing gas.
+Don’t get me wrong, I like my ‘substances’ – the licit ones at least, but nothing can get you high like the ‘convictions’ of well-intentioned people who passionately argue about ‘realities’ they’ve never once probed.
 Of course, they get offended when you tell them, “no it’s just not true.
-Just because you say you’re a ‘Raja’, it doesn’t mean that your ancestors lived in huge palaces.
+Just because you say you’re a ‘Rajah’, it doesn’t mean that your ancestors lived in huge palaces.
 And no, you’re not connected with the ‘Royal Rajput’ families of medieval India because you’re a ‘Raja’!
 How can you be, when you keep saying that your ancestors came from Afghanistan, or was it Turkey!?
 I have yet to read about the Rajput dynasties of Afghanistan that apparently were connected to your original ‘Pathan’ background which you also proudly claim!”

 Talk about being confused!